 Why is this?
 Some evidence suggests gluten may reduce tryptophan levels in the brain.
 Tryptophan is an essential amino acid crucial for the production of serotonin and melatonin.
 Both neurotransmitters play a direct role in mood balance.
 Gluten may also affect the thyroid, which regulates hormones.
 Hormonal imbalance and mood imbalance go hand-in-hand.
 I suggest avoiding gluten and choosing complex, gluten-free grains like quinoa, buckwheat, and amaranth.

 3. Everything You've Heard About Caffeine is Wrong

 Need to wake up and be more mentally alert?
 Grab a coffee!
 Right?
 Well, not quite.
-Although many people reach for caffeine believing that it will give them a rush of energy, the truth is that caffeine is merely a stimulant and can’t provide true energy.
-Calories are the only source of energy for the human body and an overconsumption of caffeine merely causes adrenal burnout and exhaustion — essentially the same thing it’s used to counteract.
+Although many people reach for caffeine believing that it will give them a rush of energy, the truth is that caffeine is merely a stimulant and does not provide true energy.
+Calories are the only source of energy for the human body and overconsumption of caffeine merely causes adrenal burnout and exhaustion — essentially the same thing it's used to counteract.

 If you need more energy, sleep more, exercise more, and eat better food.

 If you eat processed, prepackaged foods, don't be surprised if your mood suffers.
 Most of these foods are absent of minerals, vitamins, and antioxidants, all of which support brain health and mood.
 Whole foods are sorely lacking in the diets of most people and this stark truth is reflective of the current state of health in the United States.
 Conversely, whole foods are anything that hasn't been overly processed and don't have more than one ingredient.
 They're loaded with potent nutrients to support good health, such as: